berenm/opengl-specification/src/egl/EGL 1.4 Specification.pdf.rst

 since the native platform pixel coordinate system may differ from that of client APIs .

-The color buffer of surface is left unchanged after calling eglCopyBuffers.
+The color buffer of surface is left unchanged after calling **eglCopyBuffers**.

 3.9.3     Posting Semantics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~